 - First, you would opt to have a point, or two added to your home purchase.
 Each point is worth 1 percent of your mortgage loan total.

 - You would then spend that certain percentage on your loan to get the point.
 If you were to but a $150,000 home, you would pay $1,500 on a single mortgage point.

 - As you pay off that interest, the rate would effectively decrease.
-The decline would vary based on how much interest you are paying off and what the initially anticipated interest total on your loan was.
+The decline would vary based on how much interest you are paying off and the initially anticipated interest total on your loan.

 This simple process is useful as it reduces your interest rate by a small bit.
-You might get the total down by one-eighth or more of a percentage point depending on what you are doing with the loan.
+You might get the total down by one-eighth of a percentage point.
+It just depends on what you are doing with the loan.

-There are many positives of getting mortgage points to see before you make your loan official:
+There are many positives of paying discount points on your mortgage: